DhruvDes/Convoloution_ACC/docs/07_build_instructions.md

 # 07 — Build Instructions

 This document covers three reproducible flows: running the UVM simulation, rebuilding the Vivado project and bitstream, and running the IP on the PYNQ-Z2 board.
-Each flow is automated to the extent that is practical without redistributing Xilinx tools.
+Each flow is automated to the extent that is practical using Vivado shell.
+Look at `doc/sw/demo`  for a devicedemo.ipynb if only inserted in running it on the device.
+All the necessary files and instructions are provided there.
+Do upload the `sw` folder on to your jupyter notebook directory

 ## Prerequisites